maolro/raldamain/en/rules/Character creation/razas y culturas.md

 ### Mazarines

 Heirs of the greatest empire of times past, the Mazarines are stuck in a period of decadence as a mere shadow of what they could have been.

 ### Dairovians

-Rodeados del miedo y la superstición, los dairovios son bien conocidos por su poder sombrío y tendencia a la brujería.

 ### Arshalani